RoutingK-it/docs-website/rk-client/configuration/portal.md

 ### Api Key

 The api key used to connect to the portal, keep this safe and don't publish this key.
-We recommand creating a special api key only used by this client.
+We recommend creating a special api key only used by this client.

 {: .new-title }